 Should you work in a campus food facility, it is very important to diagnose the problem immediately to prevent a campus outbreak.
 It is necessary to be seen by a proper medical professional prior to continuing work in the campus food facility.
 For those who do not work in a campus food facility, it is still essential to have the problem diagnosed properly by a proper medical professional.

 Food-borne illness diagnosis can be done at either University Hospital or Student Health.
 Please report any suspected food-borne occurrences to the food operation manager and the EHS Sanitarian for investigation and follow-up.
-All information should be sent to the MU Sanitarian who is located at EHS within the Research Park Development Building (573) 882-7018.
+All information should be sent to the MU Sanitarian who is located at EHS within the General Services Building (573) 882-7018.